 In New York City, tenants have many rights relating to the safety and quality of their housing.
 Tenants should expect to live in safe, well-maintained buildings that are free from vermin, leaks, and hazardous conditions.
-Laws protect tenants from harassment.
+Laws protect tenants from harassment and discrimination.
 Tenants have responsibilities to their building owners and other tenants - including not damaging the building, and responding to annual owner inquiries related to window guards, lead-based paint, and to maintain smoke and carbon monoxide detectors.
-Tenants must obey legal terms of leases, pay rent on time, honor the rights of other tenants, and provide access for repairs.
-Tenants can find our of an apartment and/or building has been registered as rent stabilized by calling NYS Homes and Community Renewal at (718) 739-6400 or sending an email to firstname.lastname@example.org.
+Visit our Frequently Asked Questions page.
+Tenants can file a complaint through 311.

 The ABC's of Housing is HPD's guide to housing rules and regulations for owners and tenants.